ryanchankh/mcr2/README.md

 To achieve this, we propose an objective function called **Maximal Coding Rate Reduction** (MCR<sup>2</sup>).
 In our paper, we provide not only theoretical guarantees to the desired properties upon convergence, but also practical properties such as robustness to label corruption and empirical results such as state-of-the-art unsupervised clustering performance.
 For more details on algorithm design, please refer to our paper.

 ## Requirements
-- This codebase is written for `python3`.
+- This codebase is written for `python3` with `anaconda`.
-- To install necessary python packages, run `pip install -r requirements.txt`.
+- To install necessary Python packages, run `conda env create -f environment.yml` and `conda activate MCR`.

 ## Training